project-chip/connectedhomeip/examples/lighting-app/bouffalolab/README.md

 ### Build options with build_examples.py

--   `-wifi`, to specify that connectivity Wi-Fi is enabled for Matter application.
+-   `-wifi`, specifies to use Wi-Fi for Matter application.

-    -   BL602 uses `-wifi` by default
+    -   BL602 uses Wi-Fi by defualt. `-wifi` could be elided.
-    -   BL702 needs specify to use BL706 + BL602 for Wi-Fi connectivity.
+    -   BL702 needs it to specify to use BL706 + BL602 for Wi-Fi.

--   `-thread`, to specify that connectivity Thread is enabled for Matter application.
+-   `-thread`, specifies to use Thread for Matter application.

-    -   BL70X uses `-thread` by default.
+    -   BL70X uses Thread by defualt. `-thread` could be elided.

--   `-ethernet`, to specify that connectivity Ethernet is enabled for Matte application.
+-   `-ethernet`, specifies to use Ethernet for Matter application.

-    -   BL706 needs specify to use Ethernet connectivity.
+    -   BL706 needs it to specify to use Ethernet.

+-   `-littlefs`, specifies to use littlefs for flash access.
--   `-easyflash`, to specify that `easyflash` is used for flash storage access.
+-   `-easyflash`, specifies to use `easyflash` for flash access.
+    -   for platform BL602/BL70X, it is necessary to specify one of `-easyflash` and `-littlefs`.
 -   `-mfd`, enable Matter factory data feature, which load factory data from `MFD` partition
 -   `-shell`, enable command line